 Your goal is to count as many birds as you can identify and keep track of them.
 You’re looking to record their species name and the number of individuals.
-Whether you’re counting for yourself or as part of a group for a specific counting event will decide where you should be submitting your data, such as creating an account and logging your data on eBird or submitting to your counting group.
+Whether you’re counting for yourself or as part of a group for a specific counting event will decide where you should be submitting your data.
+Some events require creating an account and logging your data on eBird or submitting it to your counting group.

 For the times you really can’t be sure of the species, there’s a way to document that when reporting: “Sp.”
 For example, you might see a dozen gulls flying in the distance and can’t possibly tell which species they are, so you’d log “12 gull sp.”